zopefoundation/RestrictedPython/docs/contributing/index.rst

 To enable a certain functionality in RestrictedPython, do the following:

 #.
-Add a feature request on GitHub to discuss.
+[Create a new issue on GitHub](https://github.com/zopefoundation/RestrictedPython/issues/new/choose), requesting the new feature, for discussion.
 #.
 Create a pull request on GitHub.

   * In ``/src/RestrictedPython/transformer.py``, change the corresponding ``visit_<AST Node>`` method.